abshinn/mind-the-gap/final_proposal.md

 DonorsChoose.org has been helping teachers for thirteen years.
 Their data spans their thirteen-year history and contains information on donor transactions as well as the project details proposed by the educators.

-The plan for this project is to perform series of analyses to better understand why there are gaps in supply of projects to DonorsChoose and to present them in quantitatively meaningful ways.
+The plan for this project is to perform a series of analyses to better understand why there are gaps in the supply of projects to DonorsChoose.
+Or, in other words, to determine whether there are any factors that contribute to a school being inactive on DonorsChoose.
 Based on the data compiled for the analyses, I hope to produce a data product that produces useful characteristics for any given school along with a D3 visualization that either highlights an interesting finding or showcases the data.

 ##### The question I will attempt to answer:
 How do school districts with a relatively low supply of projects differ from active DonorsChoose districts?
 Do they differ by: